DoctorBuBBle/website/src/pages/index.md

     learning and building software applications.

     However, that is probably what every one says, right?
 But yes, diving into a new Language, Concept or Framework to become a better developer always gets me excited.
-Even seemingly endless pages of documentation become very attractive if I can use this knowledge to improve my programming skills.
+Even seemingly endless pages of documentation become very attractive if I can utilize this knowledge to improve my programming skills.
 It's like getting up from the couch to go for a run.
-It takes a bit of discipline, but as soon as you get going there is only smooth sailing ahead.
+It requires a bit of discipline, but as soon as you get going there is only smooth sailing ahead.

     Even though I love programming, I am way too fascinated by nature to sit all day before a computer.
 Instead, I also go running through the forest or enjoy my aquarium.
 I always make sure that my plants and animals are flourishing.
 But normally that is not a problem.
 I can even be on long vacation trips without having to worry about my aquarium.
 Longer stays abroad are perfect for going to language schools and to learning about a different culture.
 I did my first language vacation in Malta, where I discovered that my English is already quite good.
 So Spanish became my next goal and I took a six-week vacation with Spanish lessons in Malaga.
 However, after my stay in Malaga, I sadly had to pause my vacation streak duo to corona.

     If you think I am an interesting character, and you would like to work with me, you can always [contact me](/contact).